-Tony Romo Trade Rumors: Cowboys, Redskins & 49ers Trade, Kirk Cousins Included?
+Tony Romo Trade Rumors: Cowboys, Redskins, & 49ers Trade, Kirk Cousins Included?

 For a while, possible Romo trade rumors had the veteran QB heading to a franchise in desperate need of a new leader on the field.
 Teams mentioned included the Cleveland Browns, Chicago Bears, New York Jets, and even the San Franciso 49ers.
 More recent rumors have focused on Romo simply being released by the team.
 That way the longtime quarterback can basically choose exactly where he wants to play.

-Some sports analysts have speculated that Romo would opt for a team that has a good offensive-minded coach, decent weapons on offense, and has the best chances at a playoff run.
+Some sports analysts have speculated that Romo would opt for a team that has a good offensive-minded coach, decent weapons on offense, and has the best chance at a playoff run.
 These teams would include the Houston Texans, Arizona Cardinals, or Kansas City Chiefs.
 The Denver Broncos only sort of fit that equation, but were also a possibility.

 The latest rumors seem focused on a team that originally didn’t appear to be a top spot for Romo.
 The San Francisco 49ers appear to be more interested in Kirk Cousins than Romo in the latest speculation.
 However, Romo would end up replacing Cousins for a Washington Redskins team that hadn’t been mentioned too much as one of his potential landing spots, until now.
 The team could work in his favor, though.